PrestaShop/PrestaShop/.github/ISSUE_TEMPLATE/bug_report.md

 about: Create a report to help us improve

 ---

 > **Reminder**
 >
-> DO NOT create security issues here, but contact security@prestashop.com instead!
+> DO NOT disclose security issues here, contact security@prestashop.com instead!

 **Describe the bug**
 A clear and concise description of what the bug is.